bytebase/bytebase.com-old/content/docs/en/operating/telemetry.md

 title: Telemetry
 ---

-Bytebase currently does NOT collect any telemetry data from the self-hosted instance.
+Bytebase does not collect any personal data (PII).
+It only collects Bytebase instance-wide anonymised usage data to help improving the product.